The Passionate Pantry

 Instructions

-1. Place all ingredients into TM bowl and cook 35 minutes / Varoma / speed 1, with simmering basket on top of lid
+1. Place all ingredients into TM bowl and cook 35 minutes / Veroma / speed 1 / MC off with simmering basket on top

-2. Stir the jam around and check the consistency … it will still be a little runny at this stage but it is worthwhile to see where it is at … continue cooking for another 10 minutes / Varoma / speed 1, with simmering basket on top
+3. Stir the jam around and check the consistency … it will still be runny at this stage but it is worthwhile to see where it is at, then continue cooking for another 10 minutes / Veroma / speed 1 / MC off with simmering basket on top

-3. Check the consistency again, and this time it should be much thicker … I don’t worry about placing a small amount on a cold saucer to confirm it is setting, as long as I am happy with the thickness of the jam I stop … if you want it a touch thicker add another couple of minutes but do it slowly from now on as you don’t want to overcook the jam otherwise it will be very thick
+5. Check the consistency again, and this time it should be thicker … I don’t worry about placing a small amount on a cold saucer to confirm it is setting, as long as I am happy with the thickness of the jam I stop … if you want it a touch thicker add another couple of minutes but do it slowly from now on as you don’t want to overcook the jam otherwise it will be very thick (it will continue to thicken on cooling)

 Share this: